garfix/nli-go/doc/manual/processing.md

 In this example there's just a single relation at both the left (domain) and the right (database) side of the =>, but there could be more.
 It's a n:m mapping.

+The system needs to determine the order in which to present the relations to the database.
+To guide its optimization processes, you need to provide some table statistics, so that the system knows which tables are large and which are small.

+    {
+      "marriages": {"size": 40000, "distinctValues": [35000, 35000] },
+      "person": {"size": 4100000, "distinctValues": [3500000, 3400000] },
+      "parent": {"size": 4100000, "distinctValues": [3500000, 3400000] }
+    }

+Here, "marriages", "person", and "parent" are tables in the database. "size" is the number of rows. "distinctValues" has, per table column, the number of unique values.

 #### Preparation

 After the question is executed, we have a set of bindings.
 These bindings are then bound to a sequence of relations called the preparation.